Ectsang/canton-wallet-demo/CONTEXT.md

 ## Key Learnings

+1. **Canton LocalNet Party ID Persistence**: Party IDs in Canton LocalNet are **NOT persistent** across restarts.
+The same party hint (e.g., `app_provider_quickstart-e-1`) gets assigned a different hash suffix each restart.
+Production Canton has stable party IDs, but LocalNet requires dynamic detection.
+Solution: Extract from Docker logs using shell commands at runtime.

-1. **DAML Contract Immutability**: Old contracts can't gain new choices from upgraded templates.
+2. **DAML Contract Immutability**: Old contracts can't gain new choices from upgraded templates.
 Must create new holdings with new package version to use new choices.

-2. **Package Version Matching**: Exercise commands MUST use the exact package ID that created the contract.
+3. **Package Version Matching**: Exercise commands MUST use the exact package ID that created the contract.
 Cannot exercise v2.4.0 choice on v2.2.0 contract.

-3. **Cross-Participant Dual Signatories**: Holdings with `signatory admin, owner` across different participants require special handling:
+4. **Cross-Participant Dual Signatories**: Holdings with `signatory admin, owner` across different participants require special handling:
    - Direct choices controlled by only one signatory may fail with CONTRACT_NOT_ACTIVE
    - Solution: Use propose-and-accept pattern where each party acts separately
    - ProposeBurn (owner creates proposal) → AcceptBurn (admin completes)

-4. **Canton Backward Compatibility**: Package upgrades CANNOT remove choices:
+5. **Canton Backward Compatibility**: Package upgrades CANNOT remove choices:
    - First attempt (v2.3.0): Removed Burn, added ProposeBurn → Upload failed
    - Solution (v2.4.0): Keep both Burn (legacy) and ProposeBurn (recommended)

-5. **UI State Timing**: Canton needs time to process contract archives:
+6. **UI State Timing**: Canton needs time to process contract archives:
    - After AcceptBurn, BurnProposal and Holding are archived
    - Immediate re-query may still show old contracts
    - Solution: Add 1-second delay before reloading UI state

-6. **Service Separation**:
+7. **Service Separation**:
    - JSON API v1 for queries (batch queries with templateIds)
    - JSON API v2 for commands (single operations with full request structure)

-7. **Hidden vs Deleted**: Commenting out package IDs HIDES contracts from queries but doesn't delete them from ledger.
+8. **Hidden vs Deleted**: Commenting out package IDs HIDES contracts from queries but doesn't delete them from ledger.
 They still exist and can be queried with correct template ID.

-8. **Observer Pattern for Cross-Participant**:
+9. **Observer Pattern for Cross-Participant**:
    - BurnProposal has `signatory owner, observer admin`
    - This allows admin on different participant to see and accept proposal
    - AcceptBurn exercises Archive on the Holding, using admin's authority